josemiguerra95/MechaCar_Statistical_Analysis/README.md

 -With a significance level of 0.05, we can reject the null hypothesis due to the extremely small p-value.
 The null hypothesis of a linear regression states that the slope (β1) is equal to 0.
 However, if we reject the null hypothesis, we are affirming that the alternative (β1 ≠ 0) is true.
 Therefore, prove that the slope is not 0.

--Multiple increases in R-squared as more variables are passed through the regression.
-However, the adjusted R-squared controls this increase and adds penalties for the number of predictors in the model, making it a more accurate predictor of how effective the linear model is.
-An adjusted R-squared of 0.6825 concludes that this linear model predicts the miles per gallon of MechaCar prototypes relatively well.

 ## Summary Statistics on Suspension Coils